 Never tell me the odds!

-The chairman of the Dept. of Publishing is a traveler, misfit, social reformer, and author.
+Our Editor-in-Chief is a traveler, misfit, social reformer, and author.
 First published in 2012, he has credits in a variety of works including academia, books, and periodicals.